 If the potatoes you have are larger in size (about 2-2.5 inches), then increase cooking time to 8 minutes.

 Which steamer basket to use in the Instant Pot?

-Here are couple of options for steamer baskets.
+Here is an option for steamer basket.
 Click on the picture below to buy on Amazon.

 How to pressure cook Russet Potatoes in the Instant Pot?

 For large potatoes, I usually pressure cook at high pressure for 10 minutes.
 Let the steam release naturally for 10 minutes, then manually release the pressure (10 minute NPR).

 The cooking time will increase or decrease depending on the size of the potatoes.
 The above time worked perfectly for potatoes about 7oz each.
 See here for more details - how to boil potatoes in the instant pot.

 Do I have to use a Steamer Basket?
 Can the baby potatoes be cooked directly in the Instant Pot steel insert?

 You can absolutely cook the baby potatoes in the instant pot steel insert directly.
 I just prefer this method as it means less cleaning effort.
 Do not use "Steam" mode if cooking directly in the pot, as it increases the temperature too quickly and is designed for cooking when the food is not in contact with the base of the pot.
 Use "pressure cook" mode (also called manual).